 Some may wonder, is rucking bad for your knees as well?
 It’s important to note that while rucking has its challenges, understanding proper techniques and equipment can minimize risks to both your back and knees.

-There are factors to consider in order to understand whether rucking has the potential to cause back pain.
+There are factors to consider in order to understand the potential for whether rucking can hurt your back in the form of an injury or cause short-term back pain.
 The way you distribute weight in your rucksack can either alleviate or exacerbate back strain.
-Optimal weight distribution is key to minimizing the risk of back pain, and for that, I like to use a hip belt, shoulder straps, and sternum strap.
+Optimal weight distribution is key to minimizing the risk of rucking back pain, and for that, I like to use a hip belt, shoulder straps, and sternum strap.

 Maintaining proper posture and form while rucking is also essential for mitigating strain on your back muscles and spine.
 Paying attention to your body mechanics can make a world of difference.
 And no, it’s not easy if you’re unfamiliar with biomechanics, but that’s why you can ask someone to film you and get a better idea of how you move.